 Adventure activities such as hiking, trekking, scuba diving, deep-sea diving may lead to mishaps.
 Hire experienced guides from reputable agencies to stay under safe supervision.

 Avoid being anywhere near public demonstrations and follow instructions of local authorities to stay safe.

 Severe tropical storms, floods, or earthquakes sometimes have been known to strike the country.
-Natural calamities can result in cancelled flights or trip cancellations.
+Natural calamities can result in canceled flights or trip cancellations.

 Some local tour agencies may try to dupe unsuspecting travelers.
 Try to deal only with reputable agencies.
 Put in the research beforehand to get a feel for their reputation.

 Panama Travel Medical Insurance for International Travelers – FAQs